OCR-tech/AdaptDL/README.md

 ## Installation

-To install this project, please follow these steps:
+To install and run this project, follow these steps:

 1. Clone the repository: